 Some final things to consider

-If you are unsure about anything it can be good to speak to a mortgage broker or advisor to make sure you find the best deal for you based on your individual circumstances.
+With so many mortgage options to choose from, it can be good to seek professional advice on the best deals for you based on your individual circumstances.
 Find out more in our article Should I get advice on my mortgage?

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.